 Regularly monitor the results of your customer service efforts

 A great customer service strategy is incomplete and ineffective unless you can measure its results.
-Most popular customer service solutions will provide you a metrics dashboard to routinely track critical performance metrics.
+Most popular customer service solutions will provide you with a metrics dashboard to routinely track critical performance metrics.

 Tracking performance metrics helped the team at Authority Hacker in a huge way!
 It allowed them to pinpoint aspects of their customer service that needed attention, and reduce their first response time significantly.